Space Fantasy – The Ride: Reception

 Space Fantasy – The Ride has generally been well received.
 Park World Magazine stated the ride is "packed with exciting features and fun theming".
 They also commended the ride for its "controlled car movements and added effects", when compared with other spinning roller coasters.
 Christina Warren of Mashable provided a review of the ride's special effects, describing them as incredible.
 Warren also stated she "can't wait for some of this technology to hit American theme parks".

 In November 2011, Space Fantasy – The Ride received a Thea Award For Outstanding Achievement.
-The 18th Annual Thea Awards were presented by the Themed Entertainment Association (TEA) and held at the International Association of Amusement Parks and Attractions (IAPPA) trade show in Orlando, Florida.
+The 18th Annual Thea Awards were presented by the Themed Entertainment Association (TEA) and held at the International Association of Amusement Parks and Attractions (IAAPA) trade show in Orlando, Florida.
 TEA described the ride as "a thrilling experience that delivers an engaging story using advanced effects in a meaningful way, making an on-the-spot connection with its target audience".

 Although the ride did not receive a ranking in its debut year, Space Fantasy – The Ride ranked 91 out of 365 roller coasters featured in the worldwide Best Roller Coaster Poll.
 The Best Roller Coaster Poll is recognised by park owners and enthusiasts alike, due to its ranking algorithm which prevents the poll from being purely a popularity contest.

+XR Ride

+During special events such as Universal Cool Japan, Space Fantasy may receive a temporary overlay where it operates as an "XR Ride".

+During an "XR Ride" guests can experience the world of each themed overlay in 360 degrees while wearing VR goggles.
+During these overlays, the ride vehicle is altered so that it does not rotate, and only the front seats are used.
+In addition, guests under 132 cm tall cannot ride the XR ride even if accompanied by a guardian.